-In the early 90’s, the Carr’s established a retail location on South Range Line Road in Joplin, Missouri, nurturing an empty property to a facility which included a main showroom, with display greenhouses and gardens, having its grand opening in November of 1994.
+In the early 90’s, the Carr’s established a retail location on South Range Line Road in Joplin, Missouri, nurturing an empty property to a facility which included a main showroom, with display greenhouses and gardens, featuring our vast array of outdoor garden statuary, having its grand opening in November of 1994.

 With Sandstone’s continued growth and expansion of offerings, the Carr’s purchased 68 acres on I-44 in 2002.
 Spawned by their passion for esthetics and architecture, combined with their visits to Estates on the east coast, the Carr’s conceived and built Sandstone Gardens as it is known today; the perpetual work in progress, opening its doors in May of 2004.